 The district runs north and south between Market and Fulton.
 The east border is along Webster.
 The western border differs based on who you talk to, but it's either Gough or Van Ness.

 The popular Bay to Breakers race runs through this district every year and it's a popular spot for people to watch and party during the event.

 Disclaimer: I receive a small commission from some of the links on this page.

 The heart of the action in Hayes Valley San Francisco is along Hayes Street.
 This is where you will find a large concentration of its bars, restaurants and shops.
 You will also find some spread throughout the district as well as along Gough Street.

 You will find most of the Hayes Valley shopping along Hayes Street between Gough and Laguna.
-Top options include women's boutique clothing stores such as Cary Lane, Gather, and Amour Vert.
-You will also find Lavish (a stationary, card, and gift store), Minimal (a home decor and jewelry store) and Polanco (home decor, arts, and antiques.
+Top options include women's boutique clothing stores such as Cary Lane, Outdoor Voices and Amour Vert.
+You will also find Credo Beauty (a cosmetics store), Minimal (a home décor and jewelry store) and Parachute Home (home décor and furnishings).